mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-We can easily test it, giving to the `getSalaryGapWithMax4` function a job id that is not present in the database, and checking logs:
+We can quickly test it by giving the `getSalaryGapWithMax4` function a job id that is not present in the database and checking logs:

 ```kotlin
 fun main() {